cking3190/hackathon-team-6/README.md

 # Overview

 The application provides a User Interface that provides advanced searching capabilities such as auto-completion and boosting search results based on specific criteria.

-# Details

-**Project** : High Availabilty During Search Pipeline Changes **Team Number** : 6
-**Team Name** : Hackathon Team 6
-**Demonstration Video** : tbd

-# Overview

-In a live production environment we are able to update underlying search conditions to meet customer needs without involving any other teams.
+Search conditions can be modified with minimal effort and with no downtime.

 # Justification